aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 ```

-## **Add Column In Text Box**
+## **Add Column in Text Box**
-Aspose.Slides provides the [ColumnCount](https://apireference.aspose.com/slides/net/aspose.slides/itextframeformat/properties/columncount) and [ColumnSpacing](https://apireference.aspose.com/slides/net/aspose.slides/textframeformat/properties/columnspacing) properties (from the [ITextFrameFormat](https://apireference.aspose.com/slides/net/aspose.slides/itextframeformat) interface and [TextFrameFormat](https://apireference.aspose.com/slides/net/aspose.slides/textframeformat) class) that allow you to add columns to textboxes.
-You get to specify the number of columns in a text box and set the amount spacing in points between columns.
+Aspose.Slides provides the [ColumnCount](https://apireference.aspose.com/slides/net/aspose.slides/itextframeformat/properties/columncount) and [ColumnSpacing](https://apireference.aspose.com/slides/net/aspose.slides/textframeformat/properties/columnspacing) properties (from the [ITextFrameFormat](https://apireference.aspose.com/slides/net/aspose.slides/itextframeformat) interface and [TextFrameFormat](https://apireference.aspose.com/slides/net/aspose.slides/textframeformat) class) to allow you to add columns to textboxes.
+You get to specify the number of columns in a text box and then specify the spacing in points between columns.

 This code in C# demonstrates the described operation: